Kithru/Simple-Shopping-cart-application/README.md

 - Inputs are sanitized to prevent SQL injection attacks.
 - Sensitive data transmission is secure, especially during the checkout process.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.

 ## License